-AMENDMENT NOTE: The changes to this rule and its commentary address issues related to unwarranted obstruction of disbursements and unsubstantiated claims.
-Under subsection (f) as revised, a lawyer would be obligated to hold property only where two or more persons have competing interests in the property and would not be prevented from making a proper disbursement because there is a mere claim or dispute lacking a mature legal interest in the property.
+AMENDMENT NOTE: The revisions to this rule and its commentary address issues related to unwarranted obstruction of disbursements and unsubstantiated claims.
+Under subsection (f) as revised, a lawyer is obligated to hold property only where two or more persons have competing interests in the property and is not prevented from making a proper disbursement because there is a mere claim or dispute lacking a mature legal interest in the property.
 The term "interest(s)" is defined in new subsection (g) of the rule as is a process by which the lawyer may request information to assist the lawyer in determining whether substantial grounds exist for the claim to the property.